IBMDeveloperUK/Infos/code-of-conduct.md

 - Speaking to your instructor or speaker
 - Speaking to an IBM’er
 - Sending us a direct message via Meetup.com
-- Sending us a direct message via Twitter @codemeetup
+- Sending us a direct message via Twitter [CodeMeetup](https://twitter.com/CodeMeetup)

 IBM may revise this Code of Conduct at any time.
 This Code of Conduct is without prejudice to IBM’s rights, all of which it expressly reserves.